-42.3.1 The Building Official shall make the following findings prior to issuing the permit:
+42.3.1 -The Building Official shall make the following findings prior to issuing the permit:

-- 1. That there is evidence of full compliance with the zoning provisions of Ventura County Ordinance Code as demonstrated by a valid Zoning Clearance for the moved building - 2.
-Where not in conflict with Health and Safety Code §17958.8, the building shall comply, or shall be altered to comply, with current building, electrical, heating and air conditioning, and plumbing code requirements.
+1. That there is evidence of full compliance with the zoning provisions of Ventura County Ordinance Code as demonstrated by a valid Zoning Clearance for the moved building

-3. That all necessary and required documentation has been submitted for review, including, but not limited to, plans and specifications for all required or proposed improvements at the new location, a soils investigation report, a current termite inspection report, a water "will serve" letter from a recognized water provider or an approved water well certificate, a sewer "will serve" letter from a recognized sanitation district or an approved septic system certificate, and a surety bond in the amount determined by the Building Official as set forth in Section 42.6 of this Code.
+- Where not in conflict with Health and Safety Code §17958.8, the building shall comply, or shall be altered to comply, with current building, electrical, heating and air conditioning, and plumbing code requirements.
+That all necessary and required documentation has been submitted for review, including, but - 3.
+That all necessary and required documentation has been submitted for review, including, but not limited to, plans and specifications for all required or proposed improvements at the new location, a soils investigation report, a current termite inspection report, a water "will serve" letter from a recognized water provider or an approved water well certificate, a sewer "will serve" letter from a recognized sanitation district or an approved septic system certificate, and a surety bond in the amount determined by the Building Official as set forth in Section 42.6 of this Code.